boxxello/Udemy-Auto/README.md

 * ANY DEVELOPER WILLING TO CONTRIBUTE FEEL FREE TO FORK IT/OPEN PULL REQUESTS

 ARE YOU BORED ABOUT SPENDING TIME TO GET BADGES ON UDEMY TO CERTIFY YOUR KNOWLEDGE?
-Don't worry, with the power of web-scraping and automation, this script will watch it for you and also solve boring quizzes!
+Don't worry, with the power of web-scraping and automation, this script will watch it for you and also solve boring quizzes!<br>
-<b>only multiple choices quizzes are addressed in the current version</b>
+<b>Only multiple choices quizzes are addressed in the current version</b>

-In case of any bugs or issues, please open an issue in github.
+In case of any bugs or issues, please open an issue.

 Also, don't forget to **Fork & Star the repository if you like it!**